keichi/batched-qsim-ve/README.md

 ## Citing

-Please cite the following paper if you use batched-qsim-ve:
+Please cite the following paper if you use veqsim:

 - Keichi Takahashi, Toshio Mori, Hiroyuki Takizawa, "Prototype of a Batched Quantum Circuit Simulator for the Vector Engine," 4th International Workshop on Quantum Computing Software held in